Alignment Quality

 Mean error (pixels) Average error.
 The smaller, the better.
 Ideally under 0.5px.

-Geo-referenced This field says whether a scene is geo-referenced or not.
+Geo-referenced This field indicates whether the scene is geo-referenced and specifies the process used to geo-reference it (alignment or update).

 Alignment time The time lapsed until the alignment completion.